 While following Thankyou, their creative commitment to impact cannot go unnoticed.
 Creativity is how they cultivated major enthusiasm for their water bottle line.
 The team also flexed their creativity in launching their book “Chapter One”, which gives the behind-the-scenes takes on their origin story.
 The project grossed over $2 million under a pay-what-you-want model.
 All proceeds for this specific project contribute to scaling Thankyou.

 Thankyou moves their efforts in relation to the amount of impact they hope to bring.
 This creates an idea of impact priority.
 The team is ready to shift based on the most effective driver of impact.
-An impact shift can be done by adding, such as adding new care lines or adding the Chapter One project.
-An impact shift can also be done by subtracting.
+You can accomplish an impact shift by adding, such as adding new care lines or adding the Chapter One project.
+Or you can accomplish this by subtracting.

 Thankyou releases a “Year in Review” report to discuss the changes and developments within the company.
 In this particular report, Thankyou balances giving themselves a pat on the back and listing lessons on what did not go as planned.
 The company gives transparency in discussing how they waited too long to do something, which products are declining, how internal systems and structures did not adapt quickly enough for the growth the company did experience, and more.
-Such candid reflection can be attributed to their explanation of “Better Before Bigger”.
+Such candid reflection is a great example of “Better Before Bigger”.